Enyer182/the-dao-challenge-frontend/README.md

 ### 📚 NOTE:
-Copy URL where your DAO front-end application is hosted, and paste it into the backend .env file is likely to tell your back-end server where requests will be coming from
+Copy URL where your DAO front-end application is hosted, and paste it into the backend .env file which is likely to tell your back-end server where requests will be coming from

 <hr />